 Many share the same view when it comes to addiction; that it’s something that is entirely mentally based and a defect in one’s character.
 However, this simply isn’t the case in reality, as chemical imbalances occur and the body changes in ways that facilitate the addiction further.
-The brain’s reward system for pleasure, memory and motivation is affected.
-Let’s look at the stages of addiction.
+The brain’s reward system for pleasure, memory, and motivation is affected.
+Let’s look at the stages of the drug addiction cycle.

 Abuse and Tolerance